Mountain Man – Indian – Canadian Fur Trade

 The next picture is what we should see in our National Forests and Parks, not the black burned areas still visible fourteen years after the Yellowstone forest fires of 1988.

 Mountains of Stone deals with the clash of European and Indian cultures beyond the Allegheny Mountains.
 Western expansion set in opposition two peoples: one with an insatiable thirst for furs and land; the other a territorial people with no concept of land ownership…Mother Earth was shared by all.
 A rich historical background intertwined in American expansion and Native American Cultural and Religious aspects makes Mountains of Stone a gripping blend of historical fact and fiction.
 An exciting, page turning, storyline makes Mountains of Stone a “good read”, as well as, educational.
+Click on Mountains of Stone to order.

 The Winds of Change chronicles the early affects of westward expansion on the Northwest (Great Lakes area) and Plains Indians.
 The central characters of Winds of Change bring to life an exciting period of American history.
 Broken Knife’s and Wind’s interaction with the leading fur traders of St. Louis, the head of Indian Affairs, General William Clark, Partisan of the Sioux, and Tecumseh of the Shawnee creates an interesting storyline, while maintaining a high degree of historical accuracy.
 The Winds of Change is footnoted throughout the book.
 The last chapter on Western Expansion Trivia is divided into seven sections: Lewis and Clark, Astorians, Mountain Men, Canadian Fur Trade, Oregon Trail, Oregon Country, and the Mormon Trail.
 Like Mountains of Stone, The Winds of Change is an exciting read, as well as, educational.
+Click on The Winds of Change to order.

 There are frequent request to link to other internet sites, but I have refrained from linking to some of them because the sites are not about fur trade history.
 However, there are several good new, or republished, books on the fur trade.